Generic selectors

 Outside of birthdays and holydays, the Bible also talks of other celebrations.
 Jude mentions:

-JUDE 1:12 These are subversive stains in your love feasts, feasting in person together with you; fearlessly they are feeding themselves.
-They are clouds without water, being driven by the winds; trees of late autumn, without any fruit, uprooted, twice dead;
+JUDE 1:12 These are spots in your love feasts, while they feast with you without fear, serving only themselves.
+They are clouds without water, carried about by the winds; late autumn trees without fruit, twice dead, pulled up by the roots;

 Jude does not criticize the love feasts themselves but instead warns the believers against the ungodly who attend with them.
 This is a warning for any celebration whether it is a birthday or holyday.
 The purpose of these feasts was to show love toward one another.
 While the Bible does not link them to a specific day or event, they were nonetheless motivated by the desires of the believers to show love toward one another, rejoice, and give thanks to God.
 This is a natural result of God’s Holy Spirit, one that should not be denied or stifled.